 You can track every box of ammo you own, down to partial boxes.
 Each record is detailed according to caliber, manufacturer, bullet weight, type (FMJ, HP, etc.), category (target, hunting, defense, competitive), original count, amount expended and remaining, where purchased, and price paid.
 Again, you can use as much or as little of these details as you desire.
 Don’t be overwhelmed by the level of detail, as it’s up to you how far down the rabbit hole you want to go! 😆

 As I had a bunch of ammo already, I didn’t want to dig out every box and record it as the program is designed.
+(Though, you can certainly do that.)
 So, I printed my ammo inventory from the other program, which only recorded each type of ammo and a running count.
 So, rather than manually enter each box of 9-mm ammo, I created a record for each type, such as Federal Champion FMJ and Winchester Ranger SXT HP and the total number of rounds.
 So each ammo record I transferred over was effectively a giant single box of each kind of ammo.
 I did not keep records of what I paid for all my existing ammo, so I did not enter that.

 For new boxes of ammo acquired from this point forward, I am creating individual records (for each box) as the program intends.
 Recently, they added a feature (on my suggestion!) that makes adding new boxes to the inventory much easier.
 You can duplicate an existing record (if you already have the same type of ammo) and simply specify how many new boxes you’ve acquired.
 Boom.
 Done.
 All you have to do is use a Sharpie marker to put the assigned “Ammo ID” on each box.

 When you create a record of ammo used in the Range Records module, it will automatically update the inventory in the Ammo Dump.
 Cool, eh?
 You can also update inventory manually, if needed, directly in the Ammo Dump.